Story by: Lynne Choate on May 21, 2020

 Individuals with health insurance should have their insurance card on hand when registering and bring it to the appointment.

-Test results will be available in MyNortonChart within three to five days.
+You should receive results in two to three days.
+The fastest way to receive results is through MyNortonChart.
 Individuals who test positive also will be contacted by phone.

 “It is important that everyone continues to take appropriate action to minimize transmission of this virus.
 This includes practicing social distancing, wearing a mask when in public, and practicing proper hand hygiene and respiratory etiquette,” said Steven T. Hester, M.D., MBA, division president, provider operations, and system chief medical officer, Norton Healthcare.
 “There are still false negatives with this test, so even if your test result is negative but you have symptoms or know you have been exposed to someone with confirmed COVID-19, it remains important to self-quarantine for a total of 14 days from exposure or start of symptoms.”